sneidenfernandes/SQL/README.md

 - SQL CLimber (https://www.sqlclimber.com)
 - HackerRank (https://www.hackerrank.com/domains/sql)

-The case studies that I'm woriking on are as follows:
--  Case Study #1 - Dannys Diner
--  Case Study #2 - Pizza Runner
--  Case Study #3 - Foodie Fi

 Each folder contains exercises related to a specefic site which contains solutions.I may solve more sites and document my work as I go along.